MashR3/Customer-Feedback-Page/README.md

 ## Future Work

+* During component testing, realised that it is difficult to test recharts charts, and svg in general.
+More work needed to test the charts are rendering visually.

 * Running Lighthouse on the web page in an incognito window highlights performance issues, as it scores in the medium 50 - 89 range.
 Future work includes finding ways to optimise performance, possibly looking into lazy load for the comments section at the bottom of the page, and for other slow to render elements.

 * Input validation: Currently basic pre-set form validation.
 Libraries such as Formik, or creating custom input patterns and error message handling (models, customised messages) would help to ensure a stronger standard and guide for customers to enter properly structured feedback, as well as limiting Name to A-Z characters only, and profanity checks, etc.